cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 ### Create GA account and property

-First, you need to setup your account on Google analytics.
-While your create your account, you must create your first **Property** as well.
+First, you need to set up your account on Google analytics.
+While you create your account, you must create your first **Property** as well.

 1. Head to <https://analytics.google.com/> and click on **Start Measuring**
 2. Enter your desired _Account Name_ and choose the desired checkboxes
 3. Enter your desired _Property Name_.
 This is the name of the tracker project that appears on your Google Analytics dashboard
 4. Enter the required information _About your business_
-5. Hit _Create_ and accept any license popup to setup your Google Analytics account and create your property
+5. Hit _Create_ and accept any license popup to set up your Google Analytics account and create your property

 ### Create Data Stream

 With your property created, you now need to set up Data Stream to track your blog traffic.
-After you signup, the prompt should automatically take you to creating your first **Data Stream**.
+After you signup, the prompt should automatically take you to create your first **Data Stream**.
 If not, follow these steps:

 1. Go to **Admin** on the left column
-2. Select the desired property from the drop down on the second column
+2. Select the desired property from the drop-down on the second column
 3. Click on **Data Streams**
 4. Add a stream and click on **Web**
 5. Enter your blog's URL